Blueberry Coconut Smoothie

 Since this recipes calls for frozen fruit, you’ll have to keep working with the blender, stirring, and blending until smooth.
 I like mine thick.
 For a thinner consistency, add more liquid, a little at a time, until it’s to your liking.
 And of course, as with any recipe—especially smoothies—try adding other fruits or spices to make it uniquely yours.
 Cinnamon would be fabulous!

-I sure would like to hear any smoothie combinations that you’ve discovered.
+Happy smoothie making!
+Enjoy!
+And be sure to share any smoothie combinations that you’ve discovered.
 I’m a smoothie making machine y’all.

 - 4 ounces vanilla yogurt